 Gold Bar, Maple Ridge, Beverley Heights, Rundle Heights, and a portion of Horse Hill rural subdivision.
 These locations are near the Edmonton-Strathcona boundary, where limitations apply within 1.5 km of Edmonton-Strathcona boundary due to heavy industrial areas.

 Please call a Development Technical Advisor at 311 (or 780-442-5311 outside of Edmonton) for more information.

-You can find out what zone your property is in, my visiting Edmonton Maps.
+You can find out what zone your property is in, by visiting Edmonton Maps.
 Once you have entered the site, use the “Locate” tab, then select “Zoning”, then “Locate Title by Address.”

 Suites cannot be developed in conjunction with group homes, limited group homes or major home-based businesses (except in the case of a Bed and Breakfast).

-You can also visit the Current Planning Service Centre, 5th Floor, HSBC Bank Building (10250 – 101 Street), Edmonton, between 8am and 4.30pm, to speak to a Development Technical Advisor.
+You can also visit the Edmonton Service Centre, 2nd Floor, 10111 104 Avenue NW, Edmonton, between 8am and 4:30pm, to speak to a Development Technical Advisor.
 They can provide information about your property including zoning and requirements for a development permit, provided that your property is zoned for a secondary or garage suite.